andrewinwlg/fantasy-helper/README.md

 - [x] Fix error at the end: pandas.errors.DatabaseError: Execution failed on sql 'SELECT COUNT(*) as count FROM fantasy_points': no such table: fantasy_points
 - [X] Setup basic linting and gitgub status checks
 - [X] Scrape salary data
-- [ ] Check names match across 2 different scrapers
+- [X] Check names match across 2 different scrapers
 - [ ] Final fantasy points calculation took too long to run, so I need to speed it up -- says it was running for 12501 new games, but couldn't have been more than 300 or so
 - [ ] The incremental update seems to do too much clean up that's already been done in the nba_scraper.py
-- [ ] Present the data in a webpage
+- [?]
+Present the data in a webpage
 - [ ] Do some basic data science to evaluate who are valuable players
 - [ ] Load your own fantasy team into the database for analysis
 - [ ] Load your whole fantasy league into the database for analysis